A gent’s guide to business casual

 What is not business casual?

 It’s important to know that business casual is not casual.
-This means that jeans, t-shirts, trainers and flip-flops are all absolutely out of the question.
+This means that jeans, t-shirts, sneakers and thongs are all absolutely out of the question.
 Any garments with a slogan are also off the cards.

-In general, you should avoid wearing black because it’s too formal for business casual.
+In general, you should avoid wearing black because it’s too formal.
 Instead, choose English countryside colours such as navy, bottle green, red and tones of ochre.
 And never wear white socks - you want to show your boss that your mind is on the job, not popping off for a spot of tennis.

 Business casual basics: the shirt